 One of more common ways to sort is by color.
 These SweeTart candies are great for working on this skill as well.
 You can see how we used this simple color graphing sheet to sort the chicks, ducks, and bunnies by colors.

 Here is a close up look at the color sorting, even using a variety of the animal candies.
 How that your learners have sorted by color, let the comparing number begin!
 Which has more?
 And which one has less?

-Graphing The Candies
+Graphing The Easter Candy